 1942: Algeria becomes the seat of de Gaulle’s exiled government, during World War 2.

 1945: Clash in Constantine, where several thousand Algerians are killed, as well as more than one hundred Europeans.

 1947: Algerian parliamentary assembly, with the number of Muslims equal to Europeans, is established.
 But this institution never gets sufficient support from either side to become effective.

-1954: The committee, that soon comes to be called Front de Libération Nationale (FLN), is established in Egypt, by Algerian exiles.
+1954: The committee, which soon comes to be called Front de Libération Nationale (FLN), is established in Egypt, by Algerian exiles.
 The FLN starts guerrilla activities and terrorism in Algeria, mainly in the countryside.
 France responds by placing troops in Algeria.
 At most, 400,000 are stationed in the country.
-The strategy of FLN to create fear, is soon copied by the French, and horrible acts are committed on both sides.
+The strategy of FLN to create fear is soon copied by the French, and horrible acts are committed on both sides.

 1956: The fights spread to the cities.
 The French are gaining ground.

 1958: Heavy pressure is put on the French government by French opposition and French settlers in Algeria to find a solution to the conflict.